truist/reveal.js/europe.md

 We had some **incredible** North Sea oysters.
 And Liam now knows how amazing crème brulée can be!

-Our AirBnB had that sauna in the basement, which was fun to try.
+Our AirBnB had a sauna in the basement, which was fun to try.
 I got a small inkling of why sauna is so popular in Sweden.

 ---